TobyLobster/ManicMiner2021/README.md

 The look of the title screen has been tidied up, and now also displays the high score.

 Somewhere around this point I did a pass looking through the levels comparing them to the original Spectrum version to make sure they had the right colours and graphics.
 This also involved adding the ability to set individual colours for strips and single items in a level.
 We are still constrained by the limit of only four colours in the play area, but we do pretty nicely within that.
-This would be the first of several passes where I would find more tweaks, such as The Sixteenth Carven's definition was wrong with the right hand side of the screen moved one cell too far right.
+This would be the first of several passes where I would find more tweaks, such as The Sixteenth Carven's layout was wrong with the right hand side of the screen moved one cell too far right.
 This is now fixed.
 The player start positions are corrected (e.g. level 16 again), and the horizontal guardians now have the correct start positions and extents to match the Spectrum.

 I had a go at adding true pixel based collision code, but it was too complex, large and slow.
 So I compromised.
 I now do collision with octagonal boxes - boxes with the corners chopped off to a greater or smaller extent for each guardian.
 This proved to be pretty good in practice, and certainly an improvement over the original BBC version (box collision).